Comparing Non-Medicine Strategies for Improving Low Back Pain

 Interventions

-- ENCompaSS (Education, Navigated Care, and Supported Self-Management) pain care program with usual care — OTHERThe ENCompaSS pain program was designed based on the Chronic Care Model (CCM), a widely used framework for organizing care for people with chronic diseases.
-In this model, the care provided for a chronic condition (high impact LBP) intentionally brings together the patient, provider, and system interventions necessary to accomplish the overall goal of improving pain outcomes and related co-morbidities.
+- ENCompaSS (Education, Navigated Care, and Supported Self-Management) with VA Stepped Usual Care — OTHERThe ENCompaSS pain program was designed based on the Chronic Care Model (CCM), a widely used framework for organizing care for people with chronic diseases.
+In this model, the care provided for low back pain (LBP) meeting criteria for high-impact chronic pain (HICP), intentionally brings together the patient, provider, and system interventions necessary to accomplish the overall goal of improving pain outcomes and related co-morbidities.
 Our previous experiences with navigation in a previous study were only partially represented in the CCM.
 ENCompaSS employs a more comprehensive blend of CCM elements, incorporating important domains such Self-Management Support, which we posit will result in better pain interference outcomes.

 Study Details

-The goal of this clinical trial is to help Veterans manage high-impact chronic low back pain.
+The goal of this clinical trial is to help veterans manage high-impact chronic pain (HICP) in the lower back.
 The trial will use a program, ENCompaSS (Education, Navigated Care, and Supported Self-Management) designed to reduce pain more than usual care alone.
-Researchers will assess a) the impact of ENCompaSS, b) identify which Veterans benefit the most, and c) how this program can be delivered more broadly in other clinics and health systems.
+Researchers will assess a) the impact of ENCompaSS, b) identify which veterans benefit the most, and c) how this program can be delivered more broadly in other clinics and health systems.
 What Will Happen: Veterans in this clinical trial will be randomly placed into one of two groups.
-ENCompaSS group (intervention): * Have at least three phone calls with a trained clinician over about 12 weeks * Watch short online videos about managing pain * Complete surveys before the study and again at 2, 4, 6, and 12 months Usual care group: * Will continue with regular care * Complete the same surveys at the same time points
+ENCompaSS group (intervention): * Have at least three phone calls with a trained clinician over about 12 weeks * Watch short online videos about managing pain * Complete surveys before the study and again at 2, 4, 6, and 12 months Usual Stepped Care group: * Will continue with regular care * Complete the same surveys at the same time points

 Key Dates